datasone/mpv-scripts/README.md

 Some scripts used in mpv.

 ## notify.lua
-An lua script which uses AppleScript to control [modded LyricsX app](https://github.com/datasone/LyricsX).
+A lua script which uses AppleScript to control [modded LyricsX app](https://github.com/datasone/LyricsX).